 The Society’s first publication was the newsletter Patristics, first edited by Louis Swift and then successively by Frederick W. Norris, Thomas M. Finn, John J. O’Keefe, and Clayton N. Jefford.
 Beginning ca. 1980 the newsletter came to include book reviews with Joseph Kelly and then Michael Slusser serving as book review editors.

 In 1993 the Society began the publication of a journal entitled The Journal of Early Christian Studies, edited by Everett Ferguson and Elizabeth Clark.
 From 1981 to 1992, Ferguson had edited nine volumes of an independent journal called The Second Century: A Journal of Early Christian Studies, which became the foundation of the new JECS.
 The book review functions of the Patristics newsletter were incorporated into the journal, and currently are directed by Louis Swift.
 Ultimately, Patout Burns replaced Ferguson as co-editor.
 Burns himself was succeeded in 2004 by David Brakke, who became sole editor in 2005.
+Upon completion of David Brakke’s term in 2015, NAPS appointed Stephen Shoemaker as the new editor of JECS.
 The JECS currently has a circulation of around 1500.